RhinoSecurityLabs/cloudgoat/scenarios/rce_web_app/cheat_sheet_lara.md

 `aws elbv2 describe-load-balancers --profile Lara`

-`ssh-keygen -t ed25519` (An ed25519 key pair is necessary here because using an RSA public key is too long and gets truncated in the RCE)
+`ssh-keygen -t ed25519` (An ed25519 key pair may be necessary here because using an RSA public key can get truncated in the RCE)

 `echo "public ssh key" >> /home/ubuntu/.ssh/authorized_keys`